Majin-PT-9/event-info-system/README.md

 ## Event Information System

-Welcome to my solution for the assignment Event Information System To set up the project, please follow the following steps:
+Welcome to the Event Information System
+To set up the project, please follow the following steps:

 - Create a local database for the project.
 The default name is event_info_db.